X Factor (Polish TV series) season 3

 X Factor is a Polish television music competition to find new singing talent and part of a British franchise The X Factor.
 The third series began on 23 February 2013 and ended on 26 May 2013.
 All three judges known from the previous series including Czesław Mozil, Tatiana Okupnik and Kuba Wojewódzki returned.
-On 21 November 2012 it was announced that Jarosław Kuźniar would not be back to present the series due to personal reasons and his commitments to TVN24.
+On 21 November 2012 it was announced that Jarosław Kuźniar would not be back to present the series for personal reasons and his commitments to TVN24.
 On 13 December 2012, Patricia Kazadi was confirmed as the new presenter.
 It was reported that Marcin Prokop, Szymon Majewski and Agnieszka Szulim had also been in running for the role.

 The winner of the series was Klaudia Gawor, who received a recording contract with label Sony Music Poland, 100,000 PLN and a car funded by Sokołów, sponsor of the show.
 It was also revealed that MTV would produce her debut music video.